Grand Prix 2: Modding scene

+In January 2025, an updated version of the game was released, allowing it to run natively in Windows for the first time (as opposed to DOSBox).
+Codenamed the 'x86 mod', notable features included a moveable steering wheel, a wider screen format and animated tyres.
+Further additions were added in the months following the initial release, such as menu music and updated TV graphics (including a real-time track map) when selecting a view other than the cockpit position.

 Reception

 Following Grand Prix 2's release in July 1996, its global sales reached 500,000 copies in September.
 This number rose to 750,000 copies by mid-January 1997, driven in large part by European purchases.
 In August 1998, the game received a "Platinum" sales award from the Verband der Unterhaltungssoftware Deutschland (VUD), indicating sales of at least 200,000 units across Germany, Austria and Switzerland.
 Grand Prix 2 sold 1.5 million copies worldwide by late 2000.
 That year, Andy Mahood of PC Gamer US described the entire Grand Prix series as "one of the most successful PC racing franchises in history".

 Critics hailed Grand Prix II as stunning and the class of the field for Formula 1 simulations.
-Jim Varner of GameSpot particularly applauded the way it breaks the convention of racing games always falling into either simulation-style or arcade-style, through the use of adjustable "driving aids", which when turned off make Grand Prix II a phenomenally complex and realistic driving sim, and when turned on make it one of the most fun and exciting arcade-style racers ever made.
-Calling it "unquestionably the best racing game yet made for the PC", he gave it a 9.5 out of 10.
+Jim Varner of GameSpot particularly applauded the way it breaks the convention of racing games always falling into either simulation-style or arcade-style, through the use of adjustable "driving aids", which when turned off, make Grand Prix II a phenomenally complex and realistic driving sim, and when turned on, make it one of the most fun and exciting arcade-style racers ever made.
+He called it "unquestionably the best racing game yet made for the PC" and gave it a 9.5 out of 10.
 PC Zone gave the game 95%.
 The game was rated outstanding by CNet.

 Grand Prix 2 was nominated as Computer Games Strategy Plus's 1996 "Racing Simulation" of the year, although it lost to NASCAR Racing II.

 Though they never published a review of Grand Prix 2, shortly after its release Next Generation named it the 46th best game of all time, calling it as the most sophisticated and realistic driving game.
 Grand Prix 2 and its predecessor, collectively, were named the seventh best computer game of all time by PC Gamer UK in 1997.